NAMED ONE OF THE BEST BOOKS OF THE YEAR BY

 Praise for Remember Me Like This

-“[Bret Anthony] Johnston’s scenes are exquisite, the internal and external worlds kept in taut balance. . . .
-[A] fully immersive novel in which the language is luminous and the delivery almost flawless.”—The Boston Globe
+“An achingly beautiful and psychologically insightful portrait of a family . . . [a] fully immersive novel in which the language is luminous and the delivery almost flawless.”—The Boston Globe